Real Estate Law France 2025 | Purchase, Sale, Commercial Lease | BleuLex Law

 Real Estate Investment

-French real estate is attractive to foreign investors:
+French real estate is attractive to investors:

 • No restriction: Non-residents can freely acquire property